cholla-hydro/cholla/README.md

 double precision, output format, the reconstruction method, Riemann solver, integrator, and cooling.
 The entire code must be recompiled any time you change the configuration.

-A few options must be specified on the 'FLAGS' line in the makefile, namely the H_CORRECTION, dual energy (DE), CUDA, and CUDA_ERROR_CHECK options.
+A few options must be specified on the 'FLAGS' line in the makefile, namely the h correction (-DH_CORRECTION) and dual energy (-DDE).
 It is strongly recommended that you include the dual energy flag when cooling is turned on.